bata24/gef/docs/FAQ.md

 ## Does GEF work properly on OS other than Ubuntu?
 Yes, it likely works well on most standard Linux distributions.

-I have used it on debian.
+I have used it on Debian.
 Some users are running it on Arch Linux.
-Also it seems to be working fine on WSL2 (ubuntu) so far.
+Also it seems to be working fine on WSL2 (Ubuntu) so far.
 However, I have not confirmed that all commands work correctly.

 ## Will this GEF work as a plugin for `hugsy/gef`?